-As far as the breakdown of costs goes, we would suggest that your labor costs for a premium shingles roofing option should be only marginally higher than what you would normally pay to install architectural shingles.
+As far as the breakdown of costs goes, we would suggest that your labor costs to install premium shingles should be only marginally higher than what you would normally pay to install mid-grade architectural shingles.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: